CCPA Rulemaking - Cybersecurity Audits

 -

-Entities begin the ISA process when they receive a formal notification letter from California Department of Technology (CDT)
+ISA process when they receive a formal notification letter from

 a.
 Entities can seek approval to undergo a commercial, 3rd party ISA by attaching a copy of the proposed Statement of Work for the contract to the ISA Compliance Certification Form.